Last updated on 2026-01-21

 - Agricultural Equipment Salesperson: Responsible for selling farming equipment and machinery, providing product knowledge and support to customers.

-- Agricultural Customer Support Representative: Assists clients with inquiries and issues related to agricultural products and services.
+- Agricultural Customer Support Representative: Assists clients in understanding products and services, addressing inquiries, and providing solutions to agricultural challenges.

-- Technical Sales Specialist: Focuses on selling technical agricultural products, requiring a deep understanding of both the product and the agricultural market.
+- Technical Sales Specialist: Focuses on selling specialized agricultural products, requiring a deep understanding of both the product and the agricultural market.

-- Agricultural Financial Associate: Works with clients to provide financial advice and services tailored to the agricultural sector.
+- Agricultural Financial Associate: Works with clients to manage financial aspects of farming operations, including budgeting and financial planning.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.